pax 3 review

 I vaped exclusively with my PAX for about a year and a half, at which point I started mixing joints in (when on trips), and then live resin 510 cartridges entered my life.

-Double Dip Your Flower
+1. You Can Double Dip Your Flower

-One benefit of the PAX I discovered was you can save the vaped flower material, commonly referred to as AVB (already vaped bud) or ABV (already been vaped).
+One benefit of the PAX I discovered was that you can save the vaped flower material, commonly referred to as AVB (already vaped bud) or ABV (already been vaped).

-Despite heating it up to the point where it changes color and turns brown, I still got high AF off some brownies I made with oil that infused with my ABV in my Crockpot for a few hours, effectively doubling the value of my dollar!
+Despite heating it to the point where it changes color and turns brown, I still got high AF off some brownies I made with oil infused with my ABV in my Crockpot for a few hours, effectively doubling the value of my dollar!

 Revisiting the PAX, I’m always impressed with the flavor aspect.
 If I had to describe myself as one type of stoner, I would say I’m easily a flavor-chaser.